kognifai/Kognifai/README.md

 ## Kognifai and its components
 Kognifai is available for both, as an Edge on premise installation, and as a cloud service, offering secure connectivity and application services to your global assets.

-Being an open digital ecosystem Koginfai enables its users to collect, store, analyze, and apply the data (which is generated using Kongsberg and third-party systems).
+Being an open digital ecosystem Kognifai enables its users to collect, store, analyze, and apply the data (which is generated using Kongsberg and third-party systems).

 The Kognifai ecosystem consists of:
 -	An IoT Platform [Kognifai IoT](https://github.com/kognifai/IoT)